mhrdq8i/docs/docs/SWE/swe-mtc.md

 **Disaster Recovery**
 The processes and policies for restoring systems, data, and operations after catastrophic events like natural disasters or major outages.

+**Incident Management**
+The process of identifying, analyzing, and responding to system failures or service disruptions to minimize impact and restore normal operations quickly.
+This includes detection, escalation, resolution, and post-incident analysis to prevent future occurrences.

+This term typically sits alongside or encompasses aspects of **Fault Tolerance** and **Availability**, as it deals with how organizations respond to and manage system reliability issues when they occur.

 ---